-PLANNING APPLICATION REFERENCE DATE SUBMITTED DETAILS ADDRESS / APPLICANT STATUS 212192 24/11/2021 For the construction of an OCGT plant (299MW) and associated infrastructure and buildings, to the west of the existing Tynagh Power Station site.
+PLANNING APPLICATION REFERENCE DATE SUBMITTED DETAILS ADDRESS / APPLICANT STATUS 23203 18/05/2023 Retention permission for the reconstruction and extension of fully serviced private dwelling house to include new porch; 2.
+Conversion of existing building to habitable use; and 3.
+Private garage/ store to include all associated works.
+Rahyconor Gurtymadden Loughrea Co.
+Galway Further Information request issued 12/07/2023, no response issued at this stage.
+Closing date for response is 12/01/2024.
+23190 11/05/2023 For the construction of a single dwelling with wastewater treatment system and private store to include all associated site works Shanvoher Tynagh Loughrea Co.
+Galway Further Information request issued 05/07/2023, no response issued at this stage.
+Closing date for response is 05/01/2024.
+212192 24/11/2021 For the construction of an OCGT plant (299MW) and associated infrastructure and buildings, to the west of the existing Tynagh Power Station site.
 EP Energy Developments Ltd. Approved by GCC (April 2022).
-Currently under appeal to An Bord Pleanála (ABP- 313538-22) 19633 26/04/2019 To extend workshop and to complete all associated site works.
+Approved by An Bord Pleanála (ABP-313538-22) 19633 26/04/2019 To extend workshop and to complete all associated site works.
 Sperrin Galvanisers (IRE) Ltd. Derryfrench Granted (conditional) 29/07/2019 18221 26/02/2018 To extend workshop and to complete all associated site works.
 Sperrin Galvanisers (IRE) Ltd. Derryfrench Granted (conditional) 20/04/2018